U.S. top court rejects challenge to strict Arkansas abortion law

 RU-486 was approved by the U.S. Food and Drug Administration in 2000 subject to the instructions stated on the label.
 The “off-label” use prohibited by Arkansas allowed for less physician oversight when RU-486 is used.
 Planned Parenthood, which offers only medication-induced abortions at its two facilities in Arkansas, said the effect of the law would be to ban such abortions in the state.

-The only other abortion clinic in the state, Little Rock Family Planning Services in the state capital, offers both surgical and medication abortions.
 The district court judge had found that women in Fayetteville, for example, would then have to make two 380-mile (610-km) round trips to get an abortion at what would be the state’s last remaining abortion clinic.

-The state’s lawyers said the Arkansas law differs from the Texas law as it does not require the doctors who provide abortions to have hospital admitting privileges.
-They also said the abortion providers failed to provide evidence that a significant number of women would be adversely affected.
+Even as U.S. states seek to impose new limits on abortion, restrictions in some other countries are loosening.
+Ireland voted overwhelmingly last week to repeal a constitutional amendment that banned abortion.

-In 2013, the Supreme Court left intact an Oklahoma court ruling that struck down a state law that would have effectively banned RU-486.
+In 2013, the U.S. Supreme Court left intact an Oklahoma court ruling that struck down a state law that would have effectively banned RU-486.

 In the Supreme Court’s current term, which runs through the end of June, the justices are weighing another abortion-related case in which operators of Christian-affiliated “crisis pregnancy centers” that steer women with unplanned pregnancies away from abortion are challenging a California law that requires them to post notices telling women about the availability of state-subsidized abortions.